dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio-mac.md

    :::image type="content" source="media/testing-library-with-visual-studio-mac/failed-test-window.png" alt-text="Test Explorer window with failing tests":::

 1. Ctrl-click the failed test, `TestDoesNotStartWithUpper`, and select **Show Results Pad** from the context menu.

    The **Results** pad displays the message produced by the assert: "Assert.IsFalse failed.
 Expected for 'Error': false; actual: True".
-Because of the failure, all strings in the array after "Error" weren't tested.
+Because of the failure, no strings in the array after "Error" were tested.

    :::image type="content" source="media/testing-library-with-visual-studio-mac/visual-studio-mac-unit-test-failure.png" alt-text="Test Explorer window showing the IsFalse assertion failure":::

-1. Undo the modification you did in step 1 and remove the string "Error".
+1. Remove the string "Error" that you added in step 1.
 Rerun the test and the tests pass.

 ## Test the Release version of the library

-Now that the tests have all passed when running the Debug version of the library, run the tests an additional time against the Release build of the library.
+Now that the tests have all passed when running the Debug build of the library, run the tests an additional time against the Release build of the library.
 A number of factors, including compiler optimizations, can sometimes produce different behavior between Debug and Release builds.

 To test the Release build: